After each Illinois football commitment, Illini Inquirer publisher Jeremy Werner will break down how the commitment impacts the recruiting class.

-- Offensive line (1-2): The Illini still have two more scholarship spots slated for offensive linemen.
+- Offensive line (2): The Illini still have two more scholarship spots slated for offensive linemen.
 The Illini still want quality though and don't want to reach too hard to fill a need.
 But expect them to add a minimum of at least one more offensive line prospect.

 - Wide receiver (1): With the exception of star Mikey Dudek, take notice of the trend among recent Illinois wide receiver recruits: size.
 Class of 2014 receiver heights: 6-foot-3 (Geronimo Allison), 6-foot-3 (Tyrin Stone-Davis) and 6-foot-3 (Malik Turner).
 Freshman Sam Mays is 6-foot-4, and 2016 commit Dominic Thieman is 6-foot-2.
-The Illini would like to add another big, athletic target to the corps -- though it's not a necessity given their current depth of young talent.
-Also, Illinois hopes to bring back Florida prospect Trenard Davis, who was dismissed from the university before his freshman fall camp due to academics.
+The Illini would like to add another big, athletic target to the corps.

-- Defensive line (1-2): The loss of Paul James III – who withdrew from the university last week – makes another strongside defensive end more of a priority, though Illinois could shift a LEO to defensive end (like Dawuane Smoot) and add another defensive tackle.
+- Defensive line (1): The loss of Paul James III – who withdrew from the university last week – makes another strongside defensive end more of a priority.
 But standout defensive line prospects are hard to find and hard to land.
-Illinois might need to find another under-the-radar prospect, like the other guys in this class, to develop.
-With no returning strongside defensive ends -- current LEO Dawuane Smoot will likely switch to SDE next season -- the Illini likely will add another JUCO prospect too.
+Illinois might need to find another under-the-radar prospect, like Joshua Black, to develop.

-- Defensive back (1): The Illini already have two spots slated for in-state safeties Drake Spears and Juwuane Parchman, but they'd like to add another lanky cornerback to complete their secondary slate for 2016.
+- Defensive back (1): The Illini already have two spots slated for in-state safeties Drake Spears and Juwuane Parchman, but they'd like to add another versatile player, likely a cornerback, to complete their secondary slate for 2016.

-- Specialist (maybe 1): Tim Beckman hasn't yet used a scholarship on a kicker or punter out of high school, but after last year's kicking struggles, the staff is ready to invest a spot in the right one.
-Read Alex Golesh's comments about offering a scholarship to a specialist here.
+- Specialist (1): Tim Beckman hasn't yet used a scholarship on a kicker or punter out of high school, but after last year's kicking struggles, the staff is ready to invest a spot in the right one.

 Prospects to watch

 - Harry Ballard, Florissant (Mo.)
 McCluer North wide receiver: Just when his profile began to rise – Michigan showed interest – the 6-foot-2 receiver has gone quiet and basically shut down his recruitment.
-A decision is expected before the start of his high school season, and Illinois is in strong position for this very, very talented playmaker -- though he must get his academics in order.
+A decision is expected before the start of his high school season, and Illinois is in a strong position.

 - Braxton Pickard, Edmond (Ok.)
 Memorial kicker: One of the nation's best kickers just received an offer from the Illini.